rafaelwang112/ee250-lab2/Readme.md

 Answer for QC.8: A system call is a way for the program to request a service from the kernel of the OS.

-Answer for QA.4: We did not use LLMs for this lab.
+Answer for QA.4: LLMs were not used for this lab.